matloff/fastStat/README.md

 polynomials, that one can fit to separate them.
 So we see that overfitting is just not an issue, even with high-degree polynomials.

-# Lesson PRIVACY:  Data Privacy/Statistical Disclosure Controla
+# Lesson PRIVACY:  Data Privacy

 Consider a database of medical records, intended for research purposes but in which privacy of individual patient records is paramount.
 The